chippyash/Strong-Type/README.md

 - WholeIntType and NaturalIntType creation via the TypeFactory will return GMPIntType.
 - FloatType creation via the TypeFactory will return a GMPRationalType.
+- RationalType creation via the TypeFactory will return a GMPRationalType.
+- ComplexType creation via the TypeFactory will return a GMPComplexType.

 V2.0.9 fix merge